davidtassignon/StockX_Sneakers_Project/README.md

 # Predicting the ROI of Sneakers on StockX.com
-My first Data Science Project where I used the sneaker data set of StockX in combination with an unofficial StockX API to predict the ROI for Yeezy and Off-White Sneakers.
+My first Data Science Project where I used a dataset published by StockX in combination with an unofficial StockX API to predict the ROI for Yeezy and Off-White Sneakers.

 ## Table of Content